 Nausea and vomiting

-The symptoms of anaphylaxis may resemble other medical conditions or problems.
+The symptoms of a food allergy may look like other medical conditions or problems.
 Always consult your doctor for a diagnosis.

 The following related clinical trials and research studies are currently seeking participants at Massachusetts General Hospital.
 Search for clinical trials and studies in another area of interest.